 This course is a continuation of Architectural Technology 140.
 The course deals with a two story concrete masonry condominium building.
 Emphasis is on schematic layout, stairways and relationship of working drawings.
 Study includes the Uniform Building code, materials, products and methods used in concrete masonry construction.
+Students will design and develop their own condominium solution following industry standards and criteria.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.
 Offered spring semester only.